365Dad Inc.

 Services:

-ICW offers their students the opportunity to learn a valuable skillset, personal training, and this experience allows students to meet clients from opposite socio-economic backgrounds, build an invaluable network, all while making a stable living.
+InnerCity Weightlifting (ICW) offers their students the opportunity to learn a valuable skillset, personal training, and meet other people from opposite socio-economic backgrounds, to build an invaluable network, all while making a stable living.

-ICW also offers a case management program where they offer their students the opportunity to become ready for employment through resume workshops, mock interviews, housing assistance, and more.
+ICW also offers a case management program where they provide students with job readiness training through resume workshops, mock interviews, housing assistance, and more.

 Service hours: